 The FIVB seems to always be at it.
 They have often experimented with changing the set structure to try to get a volleyball match to more predictably fit in to the 2 hour time slot television supposedly favors.
 Those around at the time will recall something similar attempted early in the rally score era.
 Obviously, it didn’t go very far as we’re still doing best of 5 matches these days.
 Technical timeouts are another consideration.

 A question I have is whether it’s really worth trying to fit into that 2-hour time slot.
+Brazilian coach Bernardinho had some thoughts on that subject.
 Will volleyball suddenly be that much more attractive to broadcasters if the matches were of a consistent length?

 I don’t know the answer to that.
 Evidence from other sports, though, suggests it doesn’t matter as much as some might think.
 Tennis is essentially the same type of scoring structure as volleyball.
 Baseball certainly can be all over the place in terms of game lengths.